Calling Triple Zero (000)

-There are special roaming arrangements in place to ensure that even when you are out of your service provider’s coverage but in another carrier’s mobile phone network coverage area your emergency call will be carried on the other carrier’s network.
+There are special features in place to ensure that even when you are out of your service provider’s coverage but in another carrier’s mobile phone network coverage area your emergency call will be carried on the other carrier’s network.

 Calling 112 from a mobile

 112 is a globally recognised emergency number and Australia’s secondary emergency number that can also be dialled from mobile phones in Australia – with all the same functionality as Triple Zero.
 Mobile phones sold in Australia since 2002 recognise Triple Zero as the emergency number in Australia.
 If you are using a phone purchased overseas or if you are an international roamer visiting Australia, you can call either Triple Zero or 112.

 It is important to remember that your phone will always need sufficient battery power and will need to be within the coverage area of a mobile network.
 If you are going to be in a remote location with limited coverage, you may not be able to call Triple Zero and should consider alternatives such as a mobile satellite phone service or personal location beacon.

 Be aware that in some cases local cellular coverage may be disrupted by local disasters, such as fire, flood, loss of power or the network may be suffering from congestion.
 Check the numbers of bars showing available network coverage on your phone and if it shows you have coverage you could try again later.